rootzoll/konfetti-app/README.md

 # Konfetti App

-its an app for neighborhood help exchange - part of of the refugeehackathon, Berlin 2015
+Its an app for neighborhood building thru a community todo list and a playful currency called konfetti.

 ## Concept Notes

-Everybody can get rewarded KONFETTI by
+Get konfetti for:
-- doing those tasks
+- doing a task on the community todo list
-- donating goods
+- get a konfetti voucher for helping or donating

-Konfetti is like Karma-Points.
-Everybody who has konfetti can vote-up other support requests to make them more valuable = throw your konfetti on it

-neighborhood orga does
+Spend konfetti on:
-- curate task postings
+- creating a task on the community todo list
-- puts more konfetti on it

-konfetti supply is endless - like love.
+- upvote tasks you like on the community todo list

-konfetti exchange goes:
+The app is part of the refugeehackathon, Berlin 2015 - so konfetti exchange goes:
 - neighbor2refugee
 - refugee2refugee
 - refugee2neighbor